Dr. Paulo Pires, Ph.D., C.Psych.

 Dr. Shonna John, Ph.D., C.Psych.

-Dr. John is a Co-Director of Halton Psychologists and a Clinical Child/Adolescent Psychologist and School Psychologist.
+Dr. John is a Clinical Child/Adolescent Psychologist and School Psychologist and the Co-Founder and Co-Director of Halton Psychologists.
 She obtained her doctorate degree from the University of Toronto in 2005 and received dual registration from the College of Psychologists of Ontario in 2006.
-She has worked extensively in private, hospital, community and school settings throughout the years including Trillium Health Partners, Hospital for Sick Children, McMaster Children's Hospital, Integra Foundation, Surrey Place Centre, Toronto Catholic and Peel District School Boards.
+Dr. John is also a graduate of the Trichotillomania Learning Center (TLC) Professional Training Institute.
+She has worked extensively in private, hospital, community and school settings throughout the years including Trillium Health Partners, Hospital for Sick Children, McMaster Children's Hospital, Integra Foundation, Surrey Place Centre, and Toronto Catholic and Peel District School Boards.

 Dr. Olivia Ng, Ph.D., C.Psych.